xray-forge/xray-16-types/src/plugins/optimize/README.md

 ## Behavior

 - Only `return` statements are affected.
-Ternaries in other positions are left to the default transform.
-- Nested ternaries in a branch are expanded recursively into nested `if` / `else` returns.
+- Nested ternaries in return branches are expanded recursively.
-- The returned expression is unwrapped through parentheses, `as` assertions, angle-bracket type assertions, non-null assertions (`!`), and `satisfies` before checking for a ternary, so `return (a ?
-1 : 2) as number` is still rewritten.
+- Parentheses, `as` assertions, angle-bracket assertions, non-null assertions, and `satisfies` are unwrapped before checking for a ternary.
-- Branch expressions that need preceding statements are handled; the branch keeps its own emitted statements.
+- Branch expressions that emit preceding statements keep those statements inside the matching branch.
-- Assignment compatibility against the function return type is still validated, so type errors are not lost.
+- Assignment compatibility against the function return type is still checked.

 ## Limitations

-- Ternaries whose branches return Lua multiple values (`LuaMultiReturn`) are left untouched, because the multi-value return is handled by the default transform.
-Such a case emits the standard `unpack(condition and ({...}) or ({...}))` form instead of `if` / `else`.
+- Ternaries whose branches return Lua multiple values (`LuaMultiReturn`) are left to the default TypeScriptToLua transform.
+Those still emit the standard `unpack(condition and ({...}) or ({...}))` form.